Top 5 Pokémon Girls (From the Anime)

 The first friend to join Ash, Misty was one of the original trio of protagonists.
 She raises Water type Pokémon and proves a capable battler.
 She acts like a tomboy, but also shows a more sensitive side, which gives her some nice depth as a character.

-To top it all off, the series Misty stars in are the only ones that seem to be as good in English as they are in Japanese.
-One of the few problems with Misty is that she eventually captures a baby Pokémon called Togepi, and starts to spend most of her time caring for it.
-This means the tough and capable Pokémon Trainer we knew largely makes way for a sideline cheerleader to support Ash.
+I like Misty, but one of her few problems is that she eventually captures a baby Pokémon called Togepi, and starts to spend most of her time caring for it.
+This means the tough and capable Pokémon Trainer we knew largely gives way for a sideline cheerleader to support Ash, losing her spunk and charm.

 I know some fans will want her as number one, and I respect that, but for me there's one girl who tops even Misty.